kajacx/wasm-bridge/README.md

 ## How to use

-The provided API is identical to wasmtime's API, so read wasmtime's documentation on how to use this crate.
+The provided API is identical to wasmtime's API, so read [wasmtime's documentation](https://docs.wasmtime.dev/) on how to use this crate.

-For example, here is a simple use case of adding 3 using a WASM module compiled from WAT (WebAssembly text):
+Here is an example of adding three using a WASM module compiled from WAT, using `wasm-bridge` version `0.1.1`:

 ```rust
 use wasm_bride::*;